Qualifications & Experience

 - Watershed Pathogen Survey – ASI designed and conducted and watershed pathogen survey in the southeastern U.S. that involved monthly sampling at 23 stations for 24 months, plus event-based sampling.
 Samples were analyzed for Cryptosporidium, Giardia, and bacterial pathogens (Campylobacter, Clostridium, and Salmonella) and indicator species (total coliforms, E. coli and male specific and somatic coliphage).

-- Legionella Monitoring – Routine and investigatory Legionella analyses for clients throughout the United States, including industrial corporate clients, large public water suppliers, hospital and nursing care facilities, hotel industry clients, etc. Legionella enumeration, with confirmation of presumptive positive Legionella isolates by latex agglutination (serotyping).
+- Legionella Monitoring – Routine and investigatory Legionella analyses for clients throughout the United States, including industrial corporate clients, large public water suppliers, hospital and nursing care facilities, hotel industry clients, etc. Legionella enumeration, with confirmation / serogrouping of presumptive positive Legionella isolates.
 ASI also provides genetic sequencing of Legionella, if needed for special projects.
-In addition, ASI is actively helping clients understand and prepare for the Hazard Assessment and Critical Control Point (HACCP) approach endorsed in the pending ASHRAE Standard 188P (Prevention of Legionellosis Associated with Building Water Systems).
+In addition, ASI can help clients understand and implement ASHRAE Standard 188-2015: Legionellosis: Risk Management for Building Water Systems.

 - Public Interactive Water Features (PIWF) / Recreational Water – ASI provides consulting, monitoring, management plan development and expert witness services for municipalities and industry with regard to fecal contamination and the risk of Cryptosporidiosis in pools, fountains and other PIWFs.